UtahEFD/QES-Public/README.md

 ## Package Requirements

-On a general Linux system, such as Ubuntu 18.04 which we commonly use, you will need the following packages installed:
+On a general Linux system, such as Ubuntu 18.04 or 20.04 which we commonly use, you will need the following packages installed:
 * libgdal-dev
 * libnetcdf-c++4-dev
 * libnetcdf-cxx-legacy-dev